-What kitchen appliance features sharp blades that spin at incredible speeds?
-A blender or a food processor?
+Which kitchen appliance features sharp blades that spin at incredible speeds: A blender or a food processor?
 Well, both, actually.
-While blenders and food processors have many similarities, these appliances serve some very different purposes.
+But while blenders and food processors have many similarities, these appliances serve some very different purposes.
 A blender is typically better for liquids and is used to create things like smoothies, while a food processor is used for more labor-intensive tasks, such as mixing dough or slicing vegetables.
 Of course, some blenders are powerful enough to handle the tasks meant for a food processor (and vice versa).
 For now, however, let’s just take a look at the basic differences between a blender and a food processor.

 If you’ve ever shopped for a food processor, you’ve probably noticed a long list of the appliance’s skills listed on the package, including chopping, slicing, shredding, mixing, and pureeing.
 While blenders have become more capable over the years, they still don’t do much more than blend.
 Sure, a powerful blender will crush ice, and top-of-the-line blenders like the Vitamix 5200 are capable of making everything from ice cream to nut butter, but your typical blender isn’t going to be able to handle the number of tasks that a food processor can.